Atlas-Looti/l8b2/docs/fundamentals/quick-start.md

 ## Next Steps

-Sekarang Anda sudah memahami dasar-dasar l8b!
-Selanjutnya:
+Now you understand the basics of L8B!
+Next:

-1. **Explore LootiScript** - Pelajari lebih dalam tentang bahasa LootiScript di [LootiScript Programming](/fundamentals/looti-script-programming)
+1. **Explore LootiScript** - Learn more about the LootiScript language in [LootiScript Programming](/fundamentals/looti-script-programming)
-2. **API Reference** - Lihat semua API yang tersedia di [API Reference](/fundamentals/api-reference)
+2. **API Reference** - See all available APIs in [API Reference](/fundamentals/api-reference)
-3. **Cheatsheet** - Gunakan [LootiScript Cheatsheet](/quick-reference/lootiscript-cheatsheet) sebagai quick reference
+3. **Cheatsheet** - Use [LootiScript Cheatsheet](/quick-reference/lootiscript-cheatsheet) as a quick reference

-Selamat membuat game! 🎮
+Happy game making! 🎮